emissary-ingress/emissary/docs/latest/topics/using/edge-policy-console.md

 The **logging level** box has two buttons, `set log level to debug` and `set log level to info` which controls how verbose your logging is.

-To see the logs, follow [these instructions](../../reference/debugging/#review-ambassador-logs).
+To see the logs, follow [these instructions](../running/debugging#review-ambassador-logs).

 The **Ambassador Configuration** box shows an immediate status along with details about the status.
 For example, if the status is `has issues`, it will specify some information about those issues.

 The **Configuration Errors** box provides further information about any configuration errors.

- See [Debugging](../../reference/debugging) for more information.
+ See [Debugging](../running/debugging) for more information.

-Also take a look at the [Diagnostics](../../reference/diagnostics) resource.

 ### YAML Download